 The software described here is a simple package of scripts and programs for Linux/Unix operating systems, which can be used to identify molten volcanic lava in Landsat 8 data sets.
 The software can also be used to create large, 256 M pixel (Yes, MEGA pixel) color browse images from the data.

 This software is released under the GNU General Public License

 Where do I get the Landsat 8 data sets?

 You need to get the data from the US Geological Survey.
 You probably want to get an account on their EarthExplorer site (it is free).
 The data that you need is Landsat 8 collection 1, level 1 TIRS/OLI data in tar.gz GEOTIFF format.

 How do I install it ?

 The top level directory is "landsat".
-Change to that directory and complete the steps outlined in README.TXT there.
+Change to that directory and complete the steps outlined in INSTALL.TXT there.
 Note that you will be directed to complete steps in other directories in a sequential fashion.
 Just follow the instructions and everything simply works.

 ABOUT THE NEURAL NETWORK SOFTWARE

 The neural network classifier is a pixel-by-pixel multispectral classifier intended to be used for identifying lava emissions.

 This classifier uses nine of the 11 data bands provided in the Landsat 8 L1 OLI/TIRS GEOTIFF data products offered by the USGS.